ds4se/chapters/abramhindle/energymining.md

 potentially re-run.
 Weird things can happen and if your analysis is saying two sets of runs are different, hopefully it wasn't the errors!

-## In Summary
+## Summary

-In summary, there are many confound that one faces when measuring software energy consumption.
-Thus remember to ENERGISE your software energy consumption measurement and mining and exploit powerful statistics through repeated measurement.
+In summary, there are many confounds that one faces when measuring software energy consumption.
+First and foremost, energy consumption is a physical process and energy consumption measurement requires repeated measurement and statistical analysis.
+Thus remember and use ENERGISE mnemonic to help evaluate energy measurement scenarios: environment, N-versions, energy or power, repeated measurement, granularity, idle measurement, statistical analysis, and exceptions.

 ## Footnotes